nathanl/authority/README.md

 ## Configuration

 Configuration should be done from `config/initializers/authority.rb`, which will be generated for you by `rails g authority:install`.
 That file includes copious documentation.
+Copious, do you hear me?!

+Ahem.
 Note that the configuration block in that file **must** run in your application.
 Authority metaprograms its methods on boot, but waits until your configuration block has run to do so.
 If you want the default settings, you don't have to put anything in your configure block, but you must at least run `Authority.configure`.

 Some of the things you can configure which haven't already been mentioned are...